flowground/amazonaws-com-comprehend-connector/README.md

 A generated **flow**ground connector for the Amazon Comprehend API (version 2017-11-27).

 Generated from: https://api.apis.guru/v2/specs/amazonaws.com/comprehend/2017-11-27/swagger.json<br/>
-Generated at: 2019-05-07T17:35:16+03:00
+Generated at: 2019-07-08T14:35:34+03:00

 ## API Description

 Amazon Comprehend is an AWS service for gaining insight into the content of documents.
-Use these actions to determine the topics contained in your documents, the topics they discuss, the predominant sentiment expressed in them, the predominant language used, and more.
+Use these actions to determine the topics contained in your documents, the topics they discuss, the predominant sentiment expressed in them, the predominant language used, and more.<br/>

 ## Authorization